“Every action you take is like a vote for the type of person you want to become.”

 Beyond habits like these, I’m interested in the idea that our actions define who we’re becoming.
 It can be easy to think that a behavior is temporary and only affects the current moment, such as not making time for exercise while immersed in a busy time at work or avoiding friends while studying for exams.
 But short-term behaviors like these can compound to the point that we automatically skip exercise or avoid our friends when we’re too busy.
 Worse, perhaps we make ourselves too busy as an excuse not to exercise or spend time with the people we love.

 How might you combine what matters to you or better integrate seemingly opposing elements into your life—without sacrificing too much time?
 To combine work and exercise, perhaps you rehearse a presentation for work while using the elliptical at the gym.
 Having a workout buddy helps motivate us to exercise and gives us much-needed social connection.
-To avoid quarantining themselves during exams, several of my students
+To avoid quarantining themselves during exams, several of my students meet up for a study-break meals or schedule study sessions with their friends.

 No comments: